tencent cloud

 Sarama Go

-TDMQ for CKafka is a distributed stream processing platform designed for building real-time data pipelines and streaming applications.
-It boasts high throughput, low latency, scalability, and fault tolerance.
+TDMQ CKafka is a distributed streaming platform used for building real-time data pipelines and streaming applications.
+It provides features such as high throughput, low latency, scalability, and fault tolerance.

-Sarama: A Kafka library developed by Shopify, offering features such as producers, consumers, and partition consumers.
-The library performs well, and has an active community support.
+Sarama: A Kafka library developed by Shopify, providing functionalities such as producers, consumers, and partition consumers.
+This library offers excellent performance and has active community support.

-Confluent-Kafka-Go: A Kafka library developed by Confluent, featuring high-level APIs that are easy to use.
-Based on the librdkafka C library, its performance is excellent, though it can be somewhat complex to install and use.
+Confluent-Kafka-Go: A Kafka library developed by Confluent, providing high-level APIs that are easy to use.
+This library is based on the librdkafka C library, offering excellent performance, but its installation and usage are slightly more complex.

-This document mainly describes key parameters, practical tutorials, and FAQs of the aforementioned Sarama Go client.
+This article focuses on introducing the key parameters, best practices, and common issues of the aforementioned Sarama Go client.

 Producer Practices